Accelerated Nursing Site in Baltimore

 The upswing in the region’s health care job market is slated to continue, as more than $3 billion has been invested in recent hospital expansions in the area, including Johns Hopkins Medical Campus; the University of Maryland, Baltimore; Mercy Hospital; Baltimore/Washington Medical Center; Upper Chesapeake Medical Center; and St. Agnes.

-While our nursing program will keep you busy studying as well as attending labs and clinical rotations, if you become a transplant to the area you’ll find yourself charmed by the attractions Charm City has to offer, including:
+While our accelerated nursing program will keep you busy studying as well as attending labs and clinical rotations, if you become a transplant to the area you’ll find yourself charmed by the attractions Charm City has to offer, including:

 - More than 30 world-class museums (including the Baltimore Museum of Art, Baltimore Museum of Industry and Maryland Historical Society)